Title 37: Patents, Trademarks, and Copyrights

 (b) Application for registration.

-(1) For purposes of registration of mask work claims, the Register of Copyrights has designated “Form MW” to be used for all applications submitted on and after January 7, 1985.
-Copies of the form are available free upon request to the Copyright Information Office, U.S. Copyright Office, Library of Congress, Washington, DC 20559.
-Applications submitted before January 7, 1985 will be dated January 7, 1985.
+(1) For purposes of registration of mask work claims, the Register of Copyrights has designated “Form MW” to be used for all applications.
+Copies of the form are available free from the Copyright Office website or upon request to the Copyright Information Section, U.S. Copyright Office, Library of Congress, Washington, DC 20559- 6000.

 (2) An application for registration of a mask work claim may be submitted by the owner of the mask work, or the duly authorized agent of any such owner.